Start Kestra using a single Docker container.

 By default, the base Docker image kestra/kestra:latest contains all plugins (unless you use the kestra/kestra:latest-no-plugins version).
 You can add specific plugins to the base image and build a custom image.

-The following example Dockerfile creates an image from the base image and adds the plugin-notifications, storage-gcs and plugin-gcp binaries using the command kestra plugins install:
+The following Dockerfile creates an image from the base image and adds the plugin-notifications, storage-gcs and plugin-gcp binaries using the command kestra plugins install:

 dockerfile